rclone/rclone/MANUAL.md

-      --buffer-size SizeSuffix               In memory buffer size when reading files for each --transfer (default 16Mi) --bwlimit BwTimetable                  Bandwidth limit in KiB/s, or use suffix B|K|M|G|T|P or a full timetable --bwlimit-file BwTimetable             Bandwidth limit per file in KiB/s, or use suffix B|K|M|G|T|P or a full timetable --ca-cert string                       CA certificate used to verify servers --cache-dir string                     Directory rclone will use for caching (default "$HOME/.cache/rclone") --check-first                          Do all the checks before starting transfers --checkers int                         Number of checkers to run in parallel (default 8)
+      --buffer-size SizeSuffix               In memory buffer size when reading files for each --transfer (default 16Mi) --bwlimit BwTimetable                  Bandwidth limit in KiB/s, or use suffix B|K|M|G|T|P or a full timetable --bwlimit-file BwTimetable             Bandwidth limit per file in KiB/s, or use suffix B|K|M|G|T|P or a full timetable --ca-cert stringArray                  CA certificate used to verify servers --cache-dir string                     Directory rclone will use for caching (default "$HOME/.cache/rclone") --check-first                          Do all the checks before starting transfers --checkers int                         Number of checkers to run in parallel (default 8)